 Motorola: from 68000 to 68040

-68008 was also released in 1982, probably with the hope of repeating the success of the 8088.
-It's 68000, but with an 8-bit data bus, which allowed it to be used in cheaper systems.
-But 68008, like 68000, does not have an instruction queue, which makes it about 50% slower than 68000.
-Thus, the 68008 may even be a little slower than the 8088, which is only about 20% slower than the 8086 due to the presence of the instruction queue.
+The 68008 was also released in 1982 probably with a hope of repeating the success of the 8088.
+It's the 68000 but with an 8-bit data bus which allowed it to be used in cheaper systems.
+But the 68008 like the 68000 does not have an instruction queue which makes it about 50% slower than the 68000.
+Thus the 68008 may even be a little slower than the 8088, which is only about 20% slower than the 8086 due to the presence of the instruction queue.

-Appearing in 1984, 68020 again returned Motorola to the first positions.
-In this processor, many very interesting and promising innovations were realized.
-The strongest effect is certainly the instruction pipeline, which sometimes allows you to execute up to three instructions at a time!
-The 32-bit address bus looked a little premature in those years, and therefore a cheaper version of the processor (68020EC) with a 24-bit bus was available.
-But the 32-bit data bus looked quite appropriate and allowed to significantly speed up the processor.
+Appearing in 1984 the 68020 again returned Motorola to the first position.
+In this processor many very interesting and promising innovations were realized.
+The strongest effect is certainly the instruction pipeline, which sometimes allows you to execute up to three instructions at once!
+The 32-bit address bus looked a little premature in those years, and therefore a cheaper version of the processor (the 68020EC) with a 24-bit bus was available, but the 32-bit data bus looked quite appropriate and allowed to significantly speed up the processor.
 The built-in cache appeared to be an innovation even though it was a small 256 bytes of capacity, which allowed to significantly improve the performance because the main dynamic memory could not keep up with the processor.
-Quick enough operations for division (64/32 = 32,32) and multiplication (32*32 = 64), for approximately 80 and up to 45 cycles, respectively, were added.
-The timings of the instructions were generally improved, for example, the division (32/16 = 16,16) began to be performed for approximately 45 cycles (more than 140 cycles in 68000).
+Quick enough operations for division (64/32 = 32,32) and multiplication (32*32 = 64) for approximately 80 and up to 45 cycles respectively were added.
+The timings of the instructions were generally improved for example the division (32/16 = 16,16) began to be performed for approximately 45 cycles (more than 140 cycles in the 68000).
 Some instructions in the most favorable cases can be performed without occupying clocks at all!
-New address modes were added, in particular, with scaling – in x86 this mode appeared only in the next year at 80386.
-Another new address modes allow the use of double indirect addressing, using several offsets, – PDP-11 has been remarkably outdone here.
+New address modes were added in particular with scaling, in the x86 this mode appeared only in the next year with the 80386.
+Other new address modes allow the use of double indirect addressing using several offsets, the PDP-11 has been remarkably outdone here.

-68030 was used in computers of the Apple Macintosh II series, Commodore Amiga 3000, Atari TT, Atari Falcon and some others.
+The 68030 was used in computers of the Apple Macintosh II series, Commodore Amiga 3000, Atari TT, Atari Falcon and some others.